Chevrolet Tahoe: Hybrid vehicle

-Outside the United States
+Outside North America

+South America

 In Brazil, the Tahoe GMT400 was sold under the name of "Grand Blazer", sourced from Argentina with rear-wheel drive only, regionally-sourced 6-cylinder engines (the late-type 4.1L MPFI Chevrolet straight-6 gasoline and the 4.2L MWM Sprint 6.07T diesel) and manual transmission.
 The GMT400 is used by Brazilian elite police units, such as the BOPE (Batalhão de Operações Policiais Especiais) in Rio de Janeiro and the ROTA (Rondas Ostensivas Tobias de Aguiar) and GATE (Grupo de Ações Taticas Especiais) in São Paulo.
 It is also used by the São Paulo State Police and the Rio Grande do Sul State Police.
 But as the cars grew old, the great majority of them were substituted, mainly by the smaller Chevrolet Blazer midsize SUV.
-The Tahoe name was not used in Brazil because it would be unfamiliar to most Brazilians since it refers to the Lake Tahoe on the border of Nevada and California.
+The Tahoe name was not used in Brazil, as it would be unfamiliar to most Brazilians since it refers to the Lake Tahoe on the border of Nevada and California.

 Elsewhere in South America, Chile has incorporated the Tahoe as a transport vehicle for the special operations unit (GOPE) of the Chilean Police (Carabineros de Chile) to carry communication equipment.

 The Tahoe was also assembled in Venezuela from CKD kits for three generations, being phased out in 2014 along most of the local Chevrolet range due to unfavorable economic conditions and political circumstances.
 The fourth generation of the Tahoe has not been available in Venezuela.

 In Ecuador, due to the tax benefits offered by hybrid vehicles, the third-generation of the Tahoe was offered only in the hybrid version until 2011.
 A review of the benefit to exclude hybrid vehicles with a displacement greater than 1.8L rendered the Tahoe Hybrid less cost-effective than the non-hybrid in Ecuador.

-In November 2023, it was announced that the GMC Yukon would launch in Australia in 2025, as part of the GM-operated General Motors Specialty Vehicles (GMSV) business.
+South Korea

+GM sold the Chevrolet Tahoe in South Korea starting with the 2022 model year, surpassing the Traverse as the largest Chevrolet vehicle in that country's Chevrolet lineup.
+The Korean-spec Tahoe was exclusively available in the High Country and Dark Night Edition trim levels only and is powered by the 6.2L L87 V8 petrol engine as its only engine option for that country.
+It was not available with the Duramax I6 diesel engine.
+All Korean-spec Tahoe SUVs were manufactured at the Arlington Assembly plant.
+Sales of the Tahoe in that country began on April 18, 2022.
+In 2024, the Chevrolet Tahoe (along with GM Korea's other imported Chevrolet SUV models, the Chevrolet Equinox and the Chevrolet Traverse) was withdrawn from the South Korean market due to poor sales, and the facelifted 2025 Tahoe was not launched in that country.
+Despite this, GM continues to sell the Cadillac Escalade sibling in South Korea due to better sales.